Updated by: Subhashri Roy on Oct. 7, 2021, 12:59 p.m.

-A number of Business and Law schools including The University of Massachusetts, Lowell; Princeton University; Harvard University, etc. accept the GRE General Test.
+A number of Business and Law schools including the University of Massachusetts, Lowell; Princeton University; Harvard University, Oregon State University, Suffolk University, Washington State University, etc. accept the GRE General Test.
 Even some departments and divisions within a school accept the test.
 In fact, many universities offer scholarships or fellowships on the basis of your GRE scores.

 Each of the six GRE Subject Tests yields scores on a scale of 200 to 900 (200 being the least and 900 the highest).